AleksanderDulepov/todolist/README.md

 # TODOlist

-_This is api that helps users to handle their tasks and meetings_
+_This is app that helps users to manage their tasks and planned meetings_

 ## Technologies:
  - python 3.10